cal-itp/data-infra/docs/publishing/sections/4_analytics_portfolio_site.md

 1. Make sure you are in the root of the data-analyses repo: `~/data-analyses`
 2. Run `python portfolio/portfolio.py build my_report --deploy`
+    * By running `--deploy`, you are deploying the changes to display in the Analytics Portfolio.
-    * The `my_report` will be replaced by the name of your `.yml` file in [data-analyses/portfolio/sites](https://github.com/cal-itp/data-analyses/tree/main/portfolio/sites).
+    * **Note:** The `my_report` will be replaced by the name of your `.yml` file in [data-analyses/portfolio/sites](https://github.com/cal-itp/data-analyses/tree/main/portfolio/sites).
     * If you have already deployed but want to make changes to the README, run: `python portfolio/portfolio.py build my_report --papermill-no-execute`
+        * Running this is helpful for larger outputs or if you are updating the README.

 3. Once this runs, you can check the preview link at the bottom of the output.
 It should look something like:
     * `–no-deploy`: `file:///home/jovyan/data-analyses/portfolio/my_report/_build/html/index.html`